 Read how Baker Hughes used MATLAB to implement a predictive maintenance platform for gas and oil extraction equipment and reduced overall costs by 30-40%.

-Learn how Tupras implemented an automated control loop performance assessment system at their refineries.
+Watch how (39:51) Tupras implemented an automated control loop performance assessment system at their refineries.

 Machine Learning and Big Data